datalogics/pdf-rest-api-samples/DotNet/README.md

-In this directory you will find sample calls to single endpoints as well as larger workflows presented in the DotNet framework
+In this directory you will find sample calls to single endpoints, as well as more advanced workflows presented in the DotNet framework